Climb the Ladder

 Lead an Initiative

 Are you a member of any student organizations at your school?
-If you are a member of anything from student governments to social clubs, you can step up to lead an initiative, often without being appointed to a specific position.
-Leading an initiative can be an excellent way to build management, planning, and execution skills, while differentiating yourself as a self-starter.
+Whether it’s student government or a social club, you can step up to lead an initiative without being appointed to a specific position.
+Leading an initiative is an excellent way to build management, planning, and execution skills, while differentiating yourself as a self-starter.

 How do you do this?
-First, identify a problem or unmet need that your organization can affect.
-Next, ideate potential solutions, and formulate a plan.
+First, identify a problem or unmet need that your organization can address.
+Next, brainstorm potential solutions and formulate a plan.
 Once you have a solid plan, ask for help and form a team.
-Finally, delegate tasks to your team members, and put your plan into action.
-When you are finished, take some time to reflect on your successes and failures, then apply your lessons to your next initiative.
+Finally, delegate tasks to your team members and put your plan into action.
+When you’re finished, take some time to reflect on your successes and failures, then apply those lessons to your next initiative.

 Don’t be discouraged if things don’t go according to plan or if you struggle to form a team and execute.
-No matter what happens, the experience will provide valuable lessons that you can apply to your future work and initiatives.
+No matter what happens, the experience will provide valuable lessons that carry into your future work.

 Start a Student Organization

-Do you see an unmet need that doesn’t fall under the umbrellas of existing organizations?
-Maybe it’s time to start your own student organization.
-By applying similar principles to the ones for leading initiatives, you can start a new student organization.
+Do you see an unmet need that doesn’t fall under the umbrella of existing organizations?
+It may be time to start your own.
+By applying similar principles to those for leading initiatives, you can build something new from scratch.

-Although the scale and level of difficulty are slightly higher, new organizations are basically the same as new initiatives and serve as a great education experience enmass.
+Although the scale and difficulty are slightly higher, new organizations are essentially new initiatives — and a great education experience en masse.
 Finding early members can be tough, so don’t be afraid to start small.
-One of the benefits to starting small is that the group will be more tight-knit and the founding members will form closer bonds.
+One benefit of starting small is that the group will be more tight-knit, and the founding members will form closer bonds.

-When starting a new organization, be careful not to overlap with existing organizations.
-College campuses can be large places, so make sure to do your market research, and make sure that the need you see is actually unmet.
-If you find that an organization is already tackling the issue you had in mind, it may be better to join or partner with them to improve their offerings.
+When starting a new organization, be careful not to overlap with existing ones.
+College campuses can be large places, so do your research and make sure the need you see is genuinely unmet.
+If you find that an organization is already tackling the issue you had in mind, it may be better to join or partner with them to strengthen their offerings.

 Write a Blog (Not About Yourself)

 Are you fascinated by a specific sector or niche?
-If you find yourself spending all of your free time learning about a specific topic, then blogging may be an excellent way to share your knowledge and establish your expertise.
+If you find yourself spending all of your free time learning about a particular topic, blogging can be an excellent way to share your knowledge and establish your expertise.
+It’s also worth reading the blogs every media professional should follow to get a feel for what good industry writing looks like before you start your own.

-When you start your blog, it is quite alright if you aren’t an authority in your area of interest.
-Just view your blog as an invitation to the world to join you on your learning journey.
+When you start your blog, it’s perfectly fine if you aren’t yet an authority in your area of interest.
+View it as an invitation to the world to join you on your learning journey.
 As you research and read about your interests, you will naturally find material and insights to share.

 A wise man once told me that having a blog is like caring for a Chia Pet.
 You have to feed it consistently.